 I am a caramel apple fan from way back.
 If I had my druthers, I’d only ever eat apples blanketed in caramel.
 The combo of the juicy, tart apple and the salty/sweet and chewy candy is unparalleled.
 Yet, despite my enthusiasm for them, making my own caramel apples never even crossed my mind.
 That is, until I ended up at a harvest festival (against my will) with my taste-testers, and I bought them each a candied apple.
 Now, to say said apples were disappointing, is generous.
 They were bordering on inedible.
 The apples made their way into the garbage and I made my way into a story about how much I loved buying caramel apple “kits” from the grocery store when I was little and making them at home.
 (For the uninitiated, the kits include round sheets of caramel that you wrap around apples and heat in the oven briefly.)
 Long story short, begging for kits immediately ensued, and promises of homemade caramel apples quickly followed.

 Caramel apple internet research began in earnest.
 And, predictably, there was no shortage of recipes (see here for one that’s been hanging around for over a decade, and here for one that appeared more recently).
-I spent some time with this recipe and learned much about caramel apple dipping technique.
+I spent some time and learned much about caramel apple dipping technique.
 With this one, I learned about how long to cook my caramel for a proper toothsome coating, and this one gave me some insight into just how simple the ingredients and manner of cooking can be.
 I neglected to follow suit, however, and chose to add two kinds of sugar, plus condensed milk, among other things, to my caramel, and cooked it using a thermometer, but I still appreciate knowing how else it can be done.

 Now, I’m not going to lie here, folks, I struggled a bit with the making of the caramel (see here for proof of that).
 All the versions were tasty, but some were too thin and oozy and dripped off of the apples, some were too thick and hardened up into a tooth-breakingly hard-candy of sorts, and a few i just plain burned.
 (Note to self: when making caramel, sweetened condensed milk should not be combined with the sugar and water during the initial cooking process, but should be added, along with the cream and butter prior to the second stage of cooking.)